shrunbr/shrunbr/README.md

 ### Hi there 👋, my name is Dakota
-#### I am a network engineering manager by day, aspiring developer by night

 All of my stuff is made for fun and is all a learning experience.
 My code is messy but it works.

 Skills: Python, Network Automation and Some JS